sam117ye/Job_Application_Automation/README.md

-# Job Application Auotmation
+# Job Application Automation

 This application simplifies job searching and application process by matching users experince and interest with job postings on linkedn.

 ## Description